-In the event a student has a work-related orientation and/or interview at a healthcare facility, the student will be required to make up any missed clinical hours.
-The student will not be required to take personal time during these orientations or interviews.
+In the event a student has a work-related orientation and/or interview at a healthcare facility, the student will be required to make up any missed clinical hours if personal time is not used.
+The student can decide to either use personal time or make-up the missed hours.